openedx/open-edx-proposals/oeps/oep-0049-django-app-patterns.rst

 .. _rest_api:
 rest_api/
 +++++++++
-If an app will have it's own REST API, it should live in a folder called ``rest_api`` to distinguish it from the ``api.py`` file used for intra-app communication.
+If an app will have its own REST API, it should live in a folder called ``rest_api`` to distinguish it from the ``api.py`` file used for intra-app communication.

 APIs should be versioned and the serializers and permissions associated with that version should be kept inside that version's folder.
 This prevents breakages when an API needs to be updated.